Alliance, the Dutch pension fund of Nestlé and Nespresso, is to replace RiskCo with Achmea Pension Services as its administration provider.

 The change was triggered by RiskCo’s acquisition of Aon Hewitt’s administration arm in October last year.

-According Alliance’s annual report for 2017, RiskCo said at the time that it would continue using Aon Hewitt’s administration system Lifetime for up to a year-and-a-half, before switching to a new and flexible system geared to the expected changes in the Dutch pensions system.
+According to Alliance’s annual report for 2017, RiskCo said at the time that it would continue using Aon Hewitt’s administration system Lifetime for up to a year-and-a-half, before switching to a new and flexible system geared to the expected changes in the Dutch pensions system.

 Alliance’s risk management committee warned of risks emerging from the changes at RiskCo, and urged the board to assess other providers.
 The board said it was sensible to regularly check whether outsourcing partners still met the scheme’s requirements.

 Pensioenfonds Alliance is the provider of the pension plans for Nestlé Netherlands, Nespresso Netherlands and Galderma Benelux, a wholesaler of pharmaceutical products.

 The scheme, which has 5,400 participants and pensioners, reported administration costs of €310 per member last year.
 At September-end, Alliance’s funding ratio stood at 113%.

 Predicting individual life expectancy remains difficult despite the availability of a wealth of data, researchers of Amsterdam’s UMC hospital have concluded.

 In a report published by Dutch pensions think tank Netspar, the researchers said that three quarters of the variations between individuals’ life expectancy could not be explained based on currently available data.

 A relative small amount of the variations could be attributed to existing illnesses and physical limitations.